 Mid-October is the start of the Florida stone crab season (ending mid-May).
 A unique fishery, Florida stone crabs are harvested only for their claws and live crabs are returned to the water with claws regenerating in 1-2 years (varies based on size of crab and time of harvest relative to molting cycle).
 Florida stone crab meat is flaky and white to off-white with a sweet taste.
 Claws are either cooked right on crabbing boats or dockside, and are available either fresh or frozen.
 Claws should be cooked right after they are removed from the crab so the meat doesn’t get stuck to the shell.
 Approximately 2.5 lbs. of claws yield 1 lb. of meat.
 Stone crab have a shelf life of 3-5 days so they need to be sold quickly, which can make it challenging to ship out of state.
 Claws past their shelf life will have an ammonia smell and slippery shells.
 Meat with black discoloration is a sign of poor handling.
 Beware imposters: Stone crab from Florida is larger, smoother, and more orange than rougher-shelled, duller-colored Chilean and Mexican rock crab and these imported cooked claws from crabs that look similar to stone crab claws are available frozen.

-Based on average landings of Florida stone crab from 2012-2015 and using 2013 Seafood Watch ratings, the sustainability breakdown of Florida stone crab is as follows::
+Based on average landings of Florida stone crab from 2016-17 and the most recent Seafood Watch ratings as of October 2019, the sustainability breakdown of Florida stone crab is as follows:

-~95% of Florida stone crab landings globally meet a Seafood Watch "Best Choice (green)" rating (~97% from the Florida Gulf)
+~90% of Florida stone crab landings globally meet a Seafood Watch "Avoid (red)" rating (~99% from the Florida Gulf)

-~5% of Florida stone crab landings globally are unrated/unknown (from the Bahamas)
+~10% of Florida stone crab landings globally are unrated/unknown (from Cuba, The Bahamas, and Belize)

 Florida stone crabs are closely related to Gulf stone crab (Menippe adina) and can interbreed with them.
 Florida stone crabs are a brownish red color with grey spots, and have unequally sized claws with black tips.
 Male Florida stone crabs have a larger pincher claw than females, who usually grow larger than males.
 They live up to eight years old.